 For added safety, passengers may purchase a separate seat for their infant and use an FAA-approved child safety seat.
 Only approved seats meeting size and weight specifications are allowed.
 The seat must be installed in a forward-facing or rear-facing position, depending on the child’s age and weight, and must be secured during takeoff, landing, and turbulence.

 On select long-haul international and domestic flights, American Airlines offers bassinets for infants.
 These are generally available on bulkhead seats.
 Passengers must request bassinets in advance while booking or through customer service, as availability is limited.
-Bassinets have weight and size restrictions, and the infant must be able to lie flat comfortably.
+Similarly, passengers who need mobility assistance at the airport must also request support in advance.
+Understanding American Airlines wheelchair policies ensures that both bassinet and wheelchair accommodations are secured well before departure.

 American Airlines allows passengers to travel with more than one infant, but certain rules apply.
 Generally, each adult may travel with only one lap infant.
 If a passenger is traveling with two infants under two years of age, one infant must have a separate seat with a child safety seat.
 Additional fees will apply for the second infant’s seat, and passengers should inform the airline during booking to ensure proper arrangements.